All articles

 Best for: quick generative cleanup or expand without opening Photoshop, or for photographers outside the Adobe Creative Cloud stack.

-The Remove tool added to Topaz Photo AI brings generative inpainting into the same app many photographers already use for denoise, sharpen, and upscale.
+The Remove tool in Topaz Photo AI brings generative inpainting into the same app many photographers already use for denoise, sharpen, and upscale.
 Brush over a stray sign or background distraction and Topaz fills it in.
-It is not as flexible as Photoshop for large or complex composites, but it handles common cleanup without adding a new tool to the stack.
+It is not as flexible as Photoshop for large or complex composites, but it is the one generative tool here that never sends a client’s image anywhere, which matters on NDA work.

 Best for: quick generative removal alongside the denoise and sharpen work Topaz already does.